mandiant/commando-vm/Docs/Troubleshooting.md

 ## Pre-Install Steps

 **Disclaimer**
-> Please **do not skip** this section.
-The following steps are **required** for a successful CommandoVM install.
-The installer will not allow you to continue until you satisfy these requirements.
-You may skip them by passing the `-skipChecks` flag if you know what you are doing, but we do not recommend it and we cannot help you if you run into issues as a result of it.
+> The installer will not allow you to continue until you satisfy these requirements.
+You may skip them by passing the `-skipChecks` flag if you know what you are doing, but we do not recommend it.

 ### Supported Operating System

-CommandoVM currently supports Windows 10 22H2 and Windows 11 TBA releases.
+CommandoVM currently supports Windows 10 22H2 (19045) and Windows 11 (22621) releases.
 We plan to eventually drop support for Windows 10 because it no longer gets feature updates that may be important for penetration testers and users.
 We recommend you to install CommandoVM on a Windows 11 system.

 ### Running in a Virtual Machine